actualmira/ZeroTrust-SIEM-SOAR-CSPM/README.md

 **2. CloudWatchLogsReadOnlyAccess:**

-For VPC Flow Logs integration which I configured to go to CloudWatchLogs.
+Wazuh Manager also needs to ingest  VPC Flow Logs from CloudWatchLogs.
+The `aws-s3` module in Wazuh also polls the loggroup with aws `cloudwatchlogs` service type.

 **3. AmazonSSMManagedInstanceCore:**

-Session Manager access for administrative tasks (checking logs, restarting services, troubleshooting).
+Session Manager access for secure administrative tasks (checking logs, restarting services, troubleshooting) which eliminates the risk of open SSH port or SSH key management.
+All connections use IAM authentication over encrypted HTTPS channel, with full session logging to CloudWatch/S3. .

 **Least privilege consideration:**